Babusrinivasan76/MEANSTACKwithAtlasonAWSEB/README.md

  ![](https://github.com/Babusrinivasan76/ebintegrationwithatlas/blob/main/images/16.EBcreateasampleapp10.png)

  d.
-Create the environment with 'eb create'
+Create the environment with 'eb create'.

+ Point for attention: Provide the "Application Name" same af the one defined in the Private URL in the code (employee.services.ts).

  ![](https://github.com/Babusrinivasan76/ebintegrationwithatlas/blob/main/images/16.EBcreateasampleapp17.png)